VNguyenCode/LogisticSystem/README.md

   4. We invoke ShipAPI as many times as we need - continously updating the `outstanding qty` field of our orders table

+  **Connected to DB** Both of the routes mentioned above have a fully functional PostgresSQL DB hosted on ElephantSQL

 ### Not Completed
 **Init_catalog** - I did not have time to finish coding this out, but have included my pseudo code as to how I might have approached it with more time